When beer and wine almost made it into Ontario corner stores

 Part of the Liberals' aim was to break up the monopoly that Brewers Retail (now known as the Beer Store) held on beer sales.
 Getting Canadian wines into more stores was also their goal.

-"Most people feel that the system is too cozy, too tight, does not serve the consumer's interest," said David Peterson, leader of the party.
+"Most people feel that the system is too cozy, too tight, does not serve the consumer's interest," said Liberal Leader David Peterson.
 "We don't have to be paternalistic any more."

 The better way to buy beer